kndo/leetcode-python/README.md

 - `nums[-1]` to get the last element

-While these operations are indeed Pythonic, they don't provide any extra functionality as compared to a low-level array.
+While these operations are indeed Pythonic, they don't provide any extra fundamental functionality over a low-level array.
 No shortcuts are intentionally made to evade the topic(s) or data structure(s) that the question is testing.

-I very much welcome corrections.
+I very much welcome suggestions and corrections.
 Thanks.